Tucker Carlson is doing a better job than Democrats of countering Trump on Iran: ‘We’re in such a bizarro world’

 But on matters of foreign policy, he often finds common ground with liberals.
 And those years of regret over Iraq have made him extremely effective when attacking the people now pushing for a war with Iran.

-That became clear when he sat down with Ted Cruz, a fellow Trump devotee, and interrogated the senator in a now-viral interview on his support for Israel’s war and a U.S. role in it.
+That became clear when he sat down with Ted Cruz, a fellow Trump devotee, and interrogated the senator with the zeal of a convert on his support for Israel’s war and a U.S. role in it, in a now-viral interview.

 “How many people live in Iran, by the way?”
 Carlson asked Cruz.